Aiven-Open/klaw/README.md

   - Ability to switch between different teams

 - Topic naming conventions
-  - Enforce prefix and suffixes per environment
+  - Enforce prefix, suffixes and/or regex per environment

 - Excel report (for your team and all teams, depending on the role)
   - Topics per cluster (for teams)